-The theory behind BED is most chronic diseases, including autism, are a cascade of events.
+The theory behind BED is that most chronic diseases, including autism, are a cascade of events.
 It starts with a fungal infection in the gut and then the pathogenic organisms escape the intestines to invade the rest of the body.
 The end result is essentially an infected gut, and in the case of autism, an infected brain.
 The wounded gut is unable to perform its job as the first line of defense for the immune system (leading to various secondary illnesses), it is unable to contain incompletely digested nutrients inside the gut wall (leading to allergic reactions), and it is unable to properly absorb nutrients to nourish the body (leading to nutritional deficiency, weakened inner organs and biochemical dysregulation).

 Principles embodied in the BED

 - The Expansion/Contraction Principle: This is a principle from macrobiotics, which looks at the energetic properties of food.
 Certain foods are seen as contracting, such as meat, eggs and salt.
 Other foods are seen as expanding, such as sugar.
 The BED encourages primary food selection from the middle of this continuum, emphasizing lots of vegetables.